 Cold brew generally has a higher caffeine concentration due to the long steeping time, but it can vary based on the beans used and the brewing process.
 You should assume a standard serving will have slightly more caffeine than the same amount of hot coffee.

 Congratulations!
 You may not be a master cold brewer yet, but you are armed with the knowledge to create a smooth and refreshing beverage at home.
-We designed this DIY cold brew coffee recipe to be as simple as possible.
-But over time we will add more specific coffee recipes, so be sure to check back!
+I designed this DIY cold brew coffee recipe to be as simple as possible.
+However, over time, I will add more specific coffee recipes, so be sure to check back!

 For now, cheers to learning a new brewing technique!